electron/electron/docs/api/browser-window.md

     `false`.
   * `disableAutoHideCursor` Boolean (optional) - Whether to hide cursor when typing.
     Default is `false`.
+  * `disableTouchBarEmojiPicker`  Boolean (optional) - Whether to automatically add an emoji picker to the touchBar when inside a text input.
+Default is `false`.
   * `autoHideMenuBar` Boolean (optional) - Auto hide the menu bar unless the `Alt` key is pressed.
 Default is `false`.
   * `enableLargerThanScreen` Boolean (optional) - Enable the window to be resized larger